Python Tooling Explained

 Do I need a project to use uv?

-You don't.
-Here are the real options for using uv with a directory of single-file scripts, and when to pick each.
+uv works without a project directory.
+Here are options for using uv with single-file scripts, script collections, and when each approach makes sense.

 Does Poetry Support Python Standards for Dependency Management?